RaulMoldes/RaulMoldes/README.md

 I am a **Data Engineer** passionate about programming challenging projects.

-My approach goes from process automation and to web scraping to reverse engineering a full distributed systems from scratch.
+My approach goes from process automation and web scraping to reverse engineering a full distributed systems from scratch.

 ## 🌐 **Main Languages**:
 | Java | Python | SQL | C# | Rust |